DHTMLX/docs-spreadsheet/docs/localization.md

 ## Default locale for formulas

-The i18n locale for the Spreadsheet popup with formulas is contained in the `dhx.i18n.formulas` object.
+The i18n locale for the Spreadsheet popup with descriptions for formulas is contained in the `dhx.i18n.formulas` object.
 The default locale for formulas is the following:

 ~~~jsx
 const en = {